zen-fs/core/readme.md

 # ZenFS

 ZenFS is a cross-platform library that emulates the [NodeJS filesystem API](http://nodejs.org/api/fs.html).
 It works using a system of backends, which are used by ZenFS to store and retrieve data.
 ZenFS can also integrate with other tools.

 ## Backends

-ZenFS is modular and extensible.
+ZenFS is modular and easily extended.
 The core includes some built-in backends:

 - `InMemory`: Stores files in-memory.
 This is cleared when the runtime ends (e.g. a user navigating away from a web page or a Node process exiting)
 - `CopyOnWrite`: Use readable and writable file systems with ([copy-on-write](https://en.wikipedia.org/wiki/Copy-on-write)).